hongyanz/multibranch/README.md

 ```

 ## Contact
-Please contact junrus@cs.cmu.edu if you have any question on the code.
+Please contact junrus@cs.cmu.edu if you have any question on the codes.